Jump to:

 Cheapest Time to Visit Vermont

-Late October through November is the cheapest time to visit Vermont.
+The overall best time to visit Vemont is from October through November.
 This is after the leaves fall and the leaf peepers go home, but before the hardcore skiers and snowboarders arrive.

 It’s a dry tourist season between two major ones, and many hotels and attractions take advantage of this by closing down and preparing for winter.